-The effects of the climate crisis and malnutrition go hand-in-hand.
-Poor rainfalls and less predictable weather patterns reduce harvest yields which leads to less food on the table, sold at market, and fed to livestock.
+The effects of climate change and malnutrition go hand-in-hand.
+Poor rainfall and less predictable weather patterns reduce harvest yields which leads to less food on the table, less produce at market, and less feed for livestock.

-This combination also fuels the cycle of poverty as it passes from one generation to the next: Well-nourished children are 33% more likely to break that cycle as they become adults.
-Conversely, children who suffer from chronic malnutrition are less likely to reach their full potential in life.
+This combination also fuels the cycle of poverty as it passes from one generation to the next: while poverty alone does not cause malnutrition, there are links between poverty and malnutrition levels.
+Children who suffer from chronic malnutrition are less likely to reach their full potential in life and break the cycle of poverty.
 Acute malnutrition can mean that a child won’t survive infancy.

 We can see how the causes link to a lifetime — if not several generations — of consequence.
 How do we break those links?

 The semi-arid region of Tana River County, Kenya (about six hours drive east of Nairobi) is one of those areas where cause and consequence were in lockstep.
 Historically, the region has relied on small farming and pastoral livestock to get by on just enough income and food.
 But climate change has made “getting by” a much harder task over time.

 “There isn’t enough,” Halima Diramu Jilu, who has witnessed this shift firsthand, told us at the beginning of 2020.
 “It’s a big worry, brought on to a large extent by a lack of water.”
 The issue was clear: With a lack of rainfall animals had less pasture to graze, and families struggled to cultivate crops at any meaningful scale.